 Then put 1/4 Cup baking soda into the pot.
 Then spin the machine with your hands and allow it to dissolve.
 Then pour this solution into the water.
 Then set the pot into its place and start the brewing cycle.
 It is a great solution to clean all the components of the coffee maker.

-The good thing about baking soda and water solution is that it also removes the grime and residue in the machine.
+The good thing about baking soda and water solutions is that they also remove the machine’s grime and residue.
 When the brewing cycle is completed, brew the freshwater to remove the leftover from the baking soda.